CSCfi/csc-user-guide/docs/support/tutorials/env-guide/using-linux-in-command-line.md

 case of `mv`, the original files *output.dat*, *output1.dat* and *output2.dat* would be removed from the current working directory.

 Files are removed using the command `rm filename`.
+By default, the file is deleted immediately.
+If you would like to first confirm file deletion, you can add a parameter to the command: `rm -i`.
+To make this behaviour permanent, you can set an alias in your *.bashrc*:

+`alias rm="rm -i"`

+Note that after editting your *.bashrc* file, you need to use the `source ~/.bashrc` command or open a new shell.
-In the CSC environment, the `rm` command used to ask the user to confirm that he/she really wants to remove the
+After that, the `rm` command will always ask the user to confirm that he/she really wants to remove the
 file:

     kkayttaj@c305:~>rm output_copy.dat